 - Message: IAESTEfee-YourLastName–YourFi

 Also send us a proof of payment via email once you paid it, e.g. a screenshot of your banking app after the payment has been confirmed.
+If you are a scholarship student, also send an official proof of your scholarship status.

 Note: The proof of payment does not need to be uploaded on the Exchange Platform.
 Instead, send it in an email to email@example.com.